SMARTLAGOON/AlLoRa/README.md

 1. **Establish connection**

-    Every Digital Endpoint start in this state, is sends a simple packet with the command “ok” and waits until a “ok” from the sender is received, then, it continues to the next state.
+    Every Digital Endpoint start in this state, is sends a simple packet with the command “ok” and waits until a “ok” from the Source is received, then, it continues to the next state.

 2. **Ask metadata**:

-    This is the first step for receiving a [AlLoRa File](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b), it asks the Sender for the metadata of the content to be received and waits until a Packet arrives with the name and the number of chunks of the content.
+    This is the first step for receiving a [AlLoRa File](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b), it asks the Source for the metadata of the content to be received and waits until a Packet arrives with the name and the number of chunks of the content.
 In this stage, the [Digital Endpoint](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b) creates an empty [AlLoRa File](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b) object that will act as a container for the incoming chunks.
 If successful, it continues to the next state.

 3. **Ask for data**

-    In this state, the Receiver will sequentially ask for the chunks necessary to obtain the whole content.
+    In this state, the Requester will sequentially ask for the chunks necessary to obtain the whole content.
 When a chunk arrives, it will feed the [AlLoRa](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b) object until it collected all.
 When the [AlLoRa File](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b) is complete, it will be assembled and the content will be ready to access or saved.

 4. **Final acknowledge**

-    In order to maintain the synchronization between the Nodes, a final acknowledge will be sent, and the system will wait until the Sender replies with an “ok” command.
+    In order to maintain the synchronization between the Nodes, a final acknowledge will be sent, and the system will wait until the Source replies with an “ok” command.

 **More information about how the [commands work](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b) in the Packet Structure section*